-AFJ celebrates the day that Batman 1989 was released in theaters, with a look back at one of the most influential Batman films of all time.
+AFJ celebrates Batman (1989) with a look back at one of the most influential Batman films of all time.
 However, let’s get one thing straight, we love Tim Burton’s now classic film from 1989.
 So the following questions are in fun and made to take with a roll of the eyes.
 Perhaps you’ll completely agree or perhaps you’ll see the film a little differently.
 Regardless, Batman is still an incredibly fantastic adventure and relaunched the superhero film genre into the stratosphere.

 To Tim, Michael, and Jack, we’re sorry.

 Not one reporter knew about Bruce Wayne’s tragedy?

 The Gotham Globe would definitely have at least one hardcopy story on file on the murder of two of the wealthiest people in the city.
 There really wasn’t a single person who did a follow-up story or an anniversary piece or wrote: “tragic millionaire donates to the orphans of Crime Alley in parents’ memory”?
 This is way before the internet, so Knox should have known this.
 He didn’t just show up like Vicki Vale, he has been working the streets and the cops long enough that he should have known about Bruce Wayne.
 What’s an even bigger kicker is that Vicki has to tell Knox to look up a street address and that is what puts two and two together.